orbs-network/posv2-contracts-deployment-migration/README.md

 archive node at some point (a few minutes) your node no longer be able to serve state queries and it will be required to restart ganache. use `restart-ganache` in this case.

 Deploy PoS contracts.
-You may run this script only once if you are developing the migration logic
+This part takes a couple of minutes, so you may run this script only once if you are developing and testing just the migration logic
 ```shell script
 npm run deploy-local
 ```